An algorithmic approach to direct spline products: procedures and computational aspects: Improving the direct formula

 \section{Improving the direct formula}

-In this section we review the direct formula of \citet{morken} and provide a refined variant that significantly reduces the computational effort, thereby making the approach adoptable in practice.
-In contrast to the original presentation, which is expressed as a single formula, we reformulate it as a simple procedure built around the Oslo Algorithm, which plays a central role in both the original construction and in our improvement.
-For this reason, we begin with a review of the Oslo Algorithm.
-We then describe the formulation of \citet{morken} from an algorithmic perspective and subsequently introduce our enhanced procedure.
+In this section we review the direct formula of \citet{morken} and propose a refined variant.
+This new formulation reduces the computational effort and makes the approach practical.

+The original presentation is given as a single formula.
+We instead express it as a simple procedure based on the Oslo Algorithm.
+This algorithm is central both to the original construction and to our improvement.
+We therefore begin with a brief review of the Oslo Algorithm.
+We then describe the method of \citet{morken} from an algorithmic viewpoint and introduce our enhanced procedure.